Tessa Novick, M.D., MSW

 Osler Medical Housestaff Training Program, Johns Hopkins University School of Medicine

 Johns Hopkins University School of Medicine

-Tessa Novick, M.D., MSW, is a nephrologist and an assistant professor in the Department of Internal Medicine.
-Her primary clinical interest is in caring for people with kidney disease who come from marginalized populations.
+Tessa Novick, M.D., MSW, MHS, is a nephrologist with a primary clinical interest in caring for people with kidney disease who come from marginalized populations.

 Novick’s research training includes a master’s of health science in epidemiology from Johns Hopkins University Bloomberg School of Public Health.
 Her research interests include disparities in kidney disease, social determinants of health and improving care delivery for marginalized people with kidney disease.
 She is particularly interested immigrant populations with kidney disease, pain medications and the impact of housing on clinical outcomes in kidney disease.